-If you’re looking for the best free podcast hosting services to host your podcast, the about are few of them that worth it.
+If you’re looking for the best free podcast hosting services to host your podcast, they are a few of them that are worth it.

 The problem with free hosting is that you may not have enough bandwidth and space.
-But as your podcast business is growing, you can upgrade your account to have more features.
+But as your podcast business grows, you can upgrade your account to have more features.

 Can I host a podcast on my website?

 Yes, you can host your podcast on your website.
-There are many podcast hosting that allows you to feature your podcast on your WordPress site.
+Many podcast hosts allow you to feature your podcast on your WordPress site.

 Here are the best WordPress hosting sites for your podcast:

 The cost to host a podcast varies and depends on the hosting site.
 Most podcast platform starts from $5 to $95 per month.